 Poul Thomsen is Director of the International Monetary Fund’s European Department.
 The European Department covers 43 countries and fulfills the Fund’s mandate of surveillance–monitoring economic and financial policies of member countries.
 This includes close cooperation with European institutions, particularly the European Commission and European Central Bank.
 It also oversees the design and implementation of financial programs for countries in the region that have Fund supported adjustment programs.
 Mr Thomsen has had a lead role in directing the Fund’s programs for financial assistance to European countries affected by the 2007 global financial crisis and by the subsequent crisis in the Euro Zone, including in Iceland, Portugal, and Greece.
 Before the 2007 global financial crisis, Mr Thomsen gained an extensive knowledge of the economic and social problems facing the former socialist countries in Central and Eastern Europe directing the Fund’s work in a large number of countries in this region since the beginning of the transition process including his tenures as the Fund's Resident Representative in Belgrade and Moscow.

-Dan joined FT Alphaville in September 2013, after stints on Lex and as the FT’s Investment Correspondent in New York, where he wrote about hedge funds, asset management and markets.
-Dan has also written for the Investors Chronicle, loitered in Citigroup’s equity research department, and has at one point or another carried furniture, sold kids books on doorsteps, and painted but not really decorated.
+Before that Dan worked briefly at the Investors Chronicle, and has at one point or another carried furniture, sold kids books on doorsteps, and painted but not really decorated.

 This event has been produced to meet the needs of senior finance and investment professionals including; CIOs, CFOs, Fund Managers and Portfolio Managers operating in: